hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 ## Starting with the shell

-Let's go look at what is inside the data folder and explore further.
+Let's look at what is inside the data folder and explore further.
 First instead of clicking on the folder name to open it and look at its contents, we have to change the folder we are in.
 When working with any programming tools, **folders are called directories**.
-We will be using this terminology moving forward.
+We will be using folder and directory interchangeably moving forward.

-To look inside the new unix_lesson directory, we need to change which directory we are in using the command `cd` which stands for "change directory".
+To look inside the `unix_lesson` directory, we need to change which directory we are *in*.
+To do this we can use the `cd` command, which stands for "change directory".

 ```bash
 $ cd unix_lesson